billthefarmer/editor/README.md

 ![Editor](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/Editor.png)

-This is a very simple text editor which announces it's presence by declaring the ability to handle any sort of text file.
-There is no icon in the launcher.
-If you touch a text file in a file manager you will be offered the option of using this editor along with whatever other apps you have installed that can show a text file.
+This is a very simple text editor which announces it's presence by declaring the ability to show or edit any sort of text file.
+There is no icon in the launcher, but it will be in the list of installed apps.
+If you select a text file in a file manager or any similar app you will be offered the option of using this editor along with whatever other apps you have installed that can show or edit a text file.

 There is one button, which will save the file if it has been modified and return to the previous app, or else will just return.
 If you touch